Confused by tipping practices while on vacation? This guide to Tipping Internationally can help.

 Tipping is a hot topic in the United States these days, as rising minimum wages call into question the standard practice of making servers reliant on tips.
-For travelers abroad, tipping is an equally sticky issue.
+For travellers abroad, tipping is an equally sticky issue.
 Figuring out what to tip when can all too quickly turn a relaxing vacation into a stressful one.
-Knowing what to tip, on the other hand, can empower travelers to navigate a foreign culture with ease.
+Knowing what to tip, on the other hand, can empower travellers to navigate a foreign culture with ease.

 Because tipping rules vary by country, region, and place of business, it’s important to research your destination’s customs prior to any trip.
-Start by consulting this guide, which outlines tipping customs in 20 countries around the world, for restaurants,hotels, and beyond!
+Start by consulting this guide, which outlines tipping customs in 20 countries around the world, for restaurants, hotels, and beyond!

 Restaurants: While tipping at restaurants and bars isn’t considered a necessity, many tourists often tip around 10%.